kareemelgendy/restock-bot/README.md

 ### Once all modules are installed and txt files are filled:

-In Terminal, change directory to project folder and execute the following line to run the script:
+In Terminal, change directory to the project folder and execute the following line to run the script:
 ```sh
 $ python3 main.py
 ```